jump-dev/MiniZinc.jl/README.md

 MiniZinc.jl supports the [constraint programming sets](https://jump.dev/MathOptInterface.jl/stable/reference/standard_form/#Constraint-programming-sets)
 defined in MathOptInterface, as well as (in)equality constraints.

-In addition, MiniZinc.jl also supports the `MiniZinc.Reified(set)` set, which converts constraint programming sets into their reified counterparts.

 The following example solves the following constraint program:
 ```
 xᵢ ∈ {1, 2, 3} ∀i=1,2,3